-ATHENS (Reuters) – Greeks walked off the job in a nationwide strike on Thursday to protest austerity measures and reforms the leftist-led government has agreed with the country’s creditors in exchange for bailout loans.
+ATHENS (Reuters) – Greeks walked off the job on Thursday in a nationwide strike protesting against austerity measures and reforms the leftist-led government has agreed with the country’s bailout lenders.

-Domestic flights and Athens transport were disrupted, ships remained docked for 24 hours and some public services shut as part of the strike organised by Greece’s largest labour unions, private sector union GSEE and its public sector counterpart ADEDY.
+Domestic flights and Athens transport were disrupted, ships remained docked for 24 hours and some public services were shut by the strike organised by Greece’s largest labour unions, private sector GSEE and its public sector counterpart ADEDY.

-GSEE and ADEDY have staged repeated strikes since the first bailout in 2010.
-But participation in protests has been low in recent years due to inertia and austerity fatigue after three rescue packages and five snap elections in eight years.
+The two unions have staged repeated strikes since the first bailout in 2010 but participation has been low in recent years due to inertia and austerity fatigue after three rescue packages and five snap elections in eight years.

-As part of its latest bailout review, the government has agreed to cut spending further, to reduce pensions benefits, complete the evaluation of public sector staff, tighten the rules for unions to call a strike, and sell coal-fired power stations.
+Under its latest bailout review, the government has agreed to cut spending further, reduce pensions, complete an evaluation of public sector staff’s skills and qualifications and sell coal-fired power stations.
+It will also tighten the rules for unions to call a strike.

-The state had adopted ‘ruthless dead end policies which were strangling the Greek people’, unions said in a statement.
+The state had adopted “ruthless dead end policies which were strangling the Greek people”, GSEE said in a statement.

 Hundreds of thousands of Greeks have lost their jobs during the crisis and a deep recession induced by austerity.
 Pensioners have seen their income slashed by more than 30 percent.

-Prime Minister Alexis Tsipras was catapulted to power in 2015 on promises to end austerity.
-He later signed up to a new bailout and was re-elected pledging to protect the poor and pensioners as well as workers’ wages and rights.
+Prime Minister Alexis Tsipras won power in 2015 on promises to end austerity but later signed up to a new 86 billion euro bailout that ends in August.
+He was re-elected on pledges to protect the poor and pensioners as well as workers’ wages and rights.

-That bailout ends in August and Tsipras, whose term ends in 2019 and his party’s popularity is sliding in opinion polls, wants to attempt “a clean exit”, without additional financial aid from the lenders that usually comes with more conditions.
+With his Syriza party’s popularity sliding in opinion polls, Tsipras, whose term ends in 2019, wants to attempt “a clean exit” from the bailout, without additional financial aid from the lenders that usually comes with more conditions.

-(Reporting by Renee Maltezou; Editing by Matthew Mpoke Bigg)
+(Reporting by Renee Maltezou; Editing by Catherine Evans)